 Other similar option – creamy polenta.
 I like De la Estancia organic polenta, because it’s a fine grain polenta that has a good, creamy mouth-feel and is ready in five minutes.
 Add a handful of sun-dried tomatoes, a spoonful of nutritional yeast flakes, and a little non-dairy milk for a quick and savory breakfast.
 I often top it with warmed cannellini beans and sautéed spinach for a more substantive breakfast.

 5. Smoothies.
 They are a great on the go meal, but also a nice way to start the morning with a hefty serving of fruits and vegetables.
 I feel good knowing that I’ve gotten that much health out of the way first thing.
 They have little room for user error.
 Why not leave the complicated meals for later in the day?
-My current favorite smoothie is my Sweet Cashew Kale Shake, but the Chocolate Peanut Butter Cup smoothie and Kale and Pumpkin smoothie are also well loved.
+My current favorite smoothie is my Sweet Cashew Kale Shake, but the Mango Banana Smoothie, Chocolate Peanut Butter Cup Smoothie, and Kale and Pumpkin smoothie are also well loved.
 Don’t feel like eating first thing in the morning?
 Pour a smoothie into a mason jar, top it with a lid, and take it to work to sip as you read over morning emails.